Find out about financial assistance for patients

 There are discoveries being made with treatment options called ALK inhibitors.
 These medications may work against tumors with the ALK genetic mutation.
 They can be used first instead of chemotherapy in patients with ALK+ metastatic NSCLC, or after chemotherapy or a different therapy has stopped working.

-Since each patient is different, it's important to talk to your doctor to start on a treatment plan that is going to work best for you.
+Since each patient is different, it's important to talk to your health care provider to start on a treatment plan that is going to work best for you.

 Although ALK+ metastatic NSCLC tumors can initially respond to ALK+ treatment, over time they may become resistant (or stop responding).
 This could happen within a year of treatment and may result in disease progression for the patient.
 Signs may include an increase in size of tumor or development of new tumors.